Inventory Detail

 Field

 For each endpoint that is paginated there will be a set of defined fields that are enabled for filtering.
-If you pass a field that is not filterable you will receive a invalid request response from the API.
+If you pass a field that is not filterable you will receive an invalid request response from the API.

 Operator